jeanromainroy/chrome-extension-removes-youtube-shorts/README.md

 ## Installation

-1. In your chrome-based browser go to extensions,
+1. In your chrome-based browser go to extensions (e.g. chrome://extensions, brave://extensions)

-    chrome://extensions

-or

-    brave://extensions

 2. Click on "Load unpacked"